Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 Today, its time to get advection working.
 It (seems to) work, but only when the coefficients in A are positive.
 When negative, the advection still goes in the positive direction, and starts to checkerboard really hard.

 The first fix I want to do, is to make the constant advection working.
 To do this, I am going to use a first-order upwind scheme.
+The advection now seems to work.
+It still needs to have the boundary conditions added, and I am doubting the way I approach the creation of A itself right now.
+Especially because I would like my grid to be rectangular, but with square volumes (they are now rectangular to make the grid square).
+For this change, my matrices need to be NxM, whereas they are all NxN right now.
+It should luckily not be a too huge change.

+TODO For today:
+ Before 6PM:
+ - Allow a square grid
+ - Introduce advective BC's
+ After 6PM:
+ - Introduce the dependence on the vectorfield.